 - The number of employees at the company

 If you have been a victim of sexual harassment and your employment rights have been violated, you may be entitled to legal damages and compensation.
 Please contact the Law Offices of Joseph & Norinsberg.
 Their lawyers will provide an honest assessment of the strengths and weaknesses of your case.
-If your case merits going to court, the attorneys at the Law Offices of Joseph & Norinsberg will work diligently to help you find the justice you deserve.
-Contact the Law Offices of Joseph & Norinsberg at (212) JUSTICE or at email@example.com for a free initial consultation.
+If your case merits going to court, the sexual harassment attorneys at the Law Offices of Joseph & Norinsberg will work diligently to help you find the justice you deserve.
+Contact the Law Offices of Joseph & Norinsberg at (212) JUSTICE or at [email protected] for a free initial consultation.